willierushrush/willierushrush.github.io/_pages/2020-07-30-conformal_metrics.md

 where $\Delta = 4\frac{\partial}{\partial z} \frac{\partial}{\partial \bar{z}}$ is the usual Laplacian operator.
 (I am trying to avoid introducing the Levi-Civita connection or Riemannian curvature tensor, but if you do know these objects, you may wish to confirm that $K$ coincides with the Gaussian curvature.)

 Let's look at some examples of conformal metrics on commonly found Riemann surfaces.
+We shall do this based on the classification (see my previous [post](/posts/2020/06/classificaiton/))

-## Spherical metrics
+## Spherical metric

 Stereographic projection $P : S^2 \to \mathbb{P}^1$ from the unit sphere $S^2 \subset \mathbb{R}^3$ to the Riemann sphere $\mathbb{P}^1 = \mathbb{C} \cup \{\infty\}$ given by